 Contains the entire DL-DCCH-Message including the RRCConnectionReconfiguration message used to perform handover within E-UTRAN or handover to E-UTRAN, generated (entirely) by the target eNB.

 NOTE: The source BSC, in case of inter-RAT handover from GERAN to E-UTRAN, expects that the HandoverCommand message includes DL-DCCH-Message only.
-Thus, criticalExtensionsFuture, spare1-spare7 and nonCriticalExtension should not be used regardless whether the source RAT is E-UTRAN, UTRAN or GERAN.
+Thus, criticalExtensionsFuture, spare1-spare7 and nonCriticalExtension should not be used for handover to 3GPP E-UTRAN regardless whether the source RAT is E-UTRAN, UTRAN or GERAN.

 - HandoverPreparationInformation